MichaelRogerGarrity/GoldyBot/README.md

 $inspire - Randomly chosen inspirational quote

-$search anime [link to image] - Identifies the name of the anime and number of the episode in which a screenshot appeared
+$anime [link to image] - Identifies the name of the anime and number of the episode in which a screenshot appeared

 $kanye - Returns a random Kanye West quote/tweet